SoftwareAG/c8y-docs/content/protocol-integration/cloud-fieldbus-bundle/overview.md

 layout: redirect
 ---

+Cloud Fieldbus enables you to connect any fieldbus device to {{< product-c8y-iot >}}.
+This connection can be done within minutes and at minimal cost and provides high levels of security and reliability.
+Connected devices can be completely managed from {{< product-c8y-iot >}} including data collection, visualization, fault management and remote control.

-With Cumulocity IoT Cloud Fieldbus you can collect data from fieldbus devices and remotely manage them.
+With {{< product-c8y-iot >}} Cloud Fieldbus you can collect data from fieldbus devices and remotely manage them.
 This section describes how to

 * [Connect](#connecting-fieldbus) fieldbus devices to Cumulocity IoT.
 * [Manage](#managing-fieldbus) the connected fieldbus devices.